Appraisily/WP2HUGO/README.md

 # WordPress to Hugo Content Migration Service

 ## Overview
-This service automates the process of migrating WordPress posts to Hugo markdown files.
-It reads WordPress post IDs from a Google Sheets document, retrieves the content via the WordPress REST API, and converts it to Hugo-compatible markdown files with proper front matter.
+This service automates the process of migrating WordPress posts to Hugo markdown files, with a focus on SEO optimization and content enhancement.
+It reads WordPress post IDs from a Google Sheets document, retrieves content via the WordPress REST API, enhances it using AI, and converts it to Hugo-compatible markdown files with proper front matter.

 ## Core Features

 ### 1. Google Sheets Integration
 - Reads WordPress post IDs from a specified Google Sheet
 - Tracks processing status
-- Uses Google Cloud's application default credentials
+- Uses Google Cloud's workload identity for secure authentication

 ### 2. WordPress Integration
 - Fetches post content using WordPress REST API